Green tea and green coffee bean extract are both well-known weight loss supplements, but should you choose one over another?

 Green coffee bean extract has similarly grown in popularity, in large part due to “research” and studies done by Dr. Oz.
-Gradually becoming very popular for its weight loss properties as well, green coffee bean and green tea now seem to be in full competition for champion of healthy-fat loss support.
+Gradually becoming very popular for its weight loss properties as well, green coffee bean and green tea now seem to be in full competition for the champion of healthy-fat loss support.

 Green Coffee Bean Benefits

-Based on a pilot study conducted in 2011, it was proposed that the intake of green coffee might play a role in the reduction of cardiovascular risk factors and cardiovascular diseases over the long run.
+Based on a study published in BioMed Research International in 2011, the intake of green coffee bean extract showed the ability to reduce cardiovascular risk factors and cardiovascular disease over the long run.

-Side Effects of Green Coffee Bean
+Side Effects of Green Coffee Bean Extract Use

 Green Tea Health Benefits

 These studies have had repeated results in many scenarios including many showing direct weight and fat loss.
-A study published in The Journal of Nutritional Biochemistry stated that
+A study published in The Journal of Nutritional Biochemistry stated that,

-Green Tea and Milk
+Side Effects | Green Tea and Milk

 Many people prefer to drink their tea with milk and/or sugar.